chris-trag/splash-screen-fire-tv-demo/README.md

 ## Success: Your custom splash screen is now complete!

 You have now implemented a custom splash screen and optimized the starting time of your Fire TV app displaying your branding image.
-To test this for yourself, use the Android Debug Bridge and follow our docs on installing your app on Fire TV (https://developer.amazon.com/docs/fire-tv/installing-and-running-your-app.html).
+To test this for yourself, use the Android Debug Bridge and follow [our docs on installing your app on Fire TV](https://developer.amazon.com/docs/fire-tv/installing-and-running-your-app.html).

 ![splash screen at cold start](images/splashscreen.gif)